octaos/php-integration/index.md

 C: undelivered  // may be delivered later
 ```

-6.2.3.2 Amending an order using WebPay::deliverOrder
+##### 6.2.3.2 Amending an order using WebPay::deliverOrder
 If you wish to add an order row to an existing order, any original order rows still undelivered will be cancelled to make room for the added order rows within the original order total amount (you may deliver order rows in the same request by adding order rows that exactly match the original order rows).

 The exact behaviour is that if there are order rows in the deliver order request that does not match any undelivered original order row, all unmatched and undelivered original order rows are cancelled, and the unmatched deliver order rows are added to the original order as new delivered order rows, given that as the total of all existing delivered rows and the newly added order rows does not exceed the total original order row total amount.
 This means that the sum of the unmatched (i.e. added) deliver order rows cannot exceed the sum of the cancelled original order rows.

 When there are delivered order rows to an amount equal to the original order total amount the order will be closed, preventing further modification.
-Delivered order rows can only be credited, see x.x.3 below.
+Delivered order rows can only be credited, see also 6.2.3.3 below.

 ```
-Example (cont. from x.x.1):
+Example (cont. from 6.2.3.1):
 3. dResponse2 = WebPay::deliverOrder()->addOrderRows(D)->...->doRequest(); // D does not match any rows
 Will result in the order having status
 A: delivered	// found on invoice1; dResponse->getInvoiceId()